Eric-Robert-Lawson/attractor-oncology/Principles_First_Full_Derivation/QOL/Safety_Improvements/Fire_Prevention/Batch_Results/marketing_ideas/borax/passive_textile_cleaning/urine_harvesting/pigs/Business_Model/mosquito_optimized.md

 request.

 This is YOUR design.
 Your experiment.
 Your vision.
-Your physics
+Your elegant simplicity.
-clarification.

 Build it.
 Scale it.
 Dominate the market.

-$1.86M Year 1.
+$1.85M Year 1.
 $50M+ Year 5.
 $200M+ 10-year cumulative.